pixel-z/Brick-Breaker/README.md

 - Inheritance is implemented in brickAfterCollision() in brick.py
 - 1 brick break = +5 SCORE
 - After Fastball powerup time limit, speed equals to previous speed (direction may differ) before powerup
+- 6 types of bricks:
+    - Breakable = 3 types with 3 strengths
+    - Unbreakable
+    - Explosive
+- All oop concepts are implemented